|Centre for Bone Marrow Transplant|

 What causes swallowing problems after Head and Neck Cancer treatment?

-Swallowing problems can occur after resections of lesions in the mouth, throat or larynx (voice box) and also after radiation therapy.
+Head and Neck Cancer treatment, Swallowing problems can occur after resections of lesions in the mouth, throat or larynx (voice box) and also after radiation therapy.
 Some of the surgeries and treatment related therapies that affect swallowing are:

 What treatments are available for people with swallowing problems after Head and Neck Cancer?